“I missed out on the joy and the centeredness and the presence and the love that I’m desperately clawing back to”

-It’s been really eye opening to look at some of the regrets that I have as an adult, and kind of acknowledge them openly.
-And see how they might be affecting my boys who—I have three kids, and I’ve got a daughter, and of course, Barbie.
+It’s been really eye opening to look at some of the regrets that I have as an adult, and acknowledge them openly.
+And see how they might be affecting my boys who—I have four kids, and I’ve got a daughter, and of course, Barbie.

-I think that’s enough background to then dive into some of the topics, but you know: grew up agricultural kind of conservative community, find myself now where I’m very much scheduled every 30 minutes of the day in one of the fastest growing sectors of the economy and very much not tied to agriculture, but I’ve just seen a lot in the in the journey of the last 10 or 15 years.
+I think that’s enough background to then dive into some of the topics, but you know: grew up in an agricultural conservative community, find myself now where I’m very much scheduled every 30 minutes of the day in one of the fastest growing sectors of the economy and very much not tied to agriculture, but I’ve just seen a lot in the journey of the last 10 or 15 years.

 AA: That’s great.
 That’s a really excellent lay of the land.
 And now I can think of several different rabbit holes that I want to jump down that you just lined up, but do you have any that you want to go into?

-I tried a lot along the way, but there’s a part of me that feels like I segment.
-I didn’t realize until my mid-30s that I was really kind of not integrating any kind of diverse view of what it meant to be a parent.
+I tried a lot along the way, but I didn’t realize until my mid-30s that I was not integrating any kind of diverse view of what it meant to be a parent.
 I found myself missing that aspect of my kids.
 My oldest is almost 16 and my youngest is almost eight (I have four kids) and there was just this moment where, a few months ago, I was sitting on the couch and talking to Barbie and I just broke down.
-It’s super sad, and I don’t I cry a lot.
-I’m kind of the more emotional parent in the relationship, but it was like, after I have been grinding for like 20 years just trying to provide and now that I’ve done it—the money making part of my life, it’s not completely over but I’ve done enough to save up and be prepared for the future to where making money isn’t like the primary thing I need to do anymore…but I kind of focused on that so much and so heavily and so hard that I missed a ton of experiences that I wanted to have and kind of look back at my life and wonder what a little bit more balance would have brought into my marriage, both myself and for my wife, my partner, and what would she have been able to find fulfilment in if we would have had a little bit more balance?
+I was super sad, and I don’t cry a lot.
+I’m kind of the more emotional parent in the relationship, but it was like, after I have been grinding for 20 years just trying to provide and now that I’ve done it—the money making part of my life, it’s not completely over but I’ve done enough to save up and be prepared for the future to where making money isn’t the primary thing I need to do anymore…but I kind of focused on that so much and so heavily and so hard that I missed a ton of experiences that I wanted to have.
+And I look back at my life and wonder what a little bit more balance would have brought into my marriage, both myself and for my wife, my partner, and what would she have been able to find fulfillment in if we would have had a little bit more balance?
 And what kind of a person would I have been?
 Would my health and my temperament and my development as a person have been different?
-If both the financial needs of our family would have been more balanced and how they’re being provided?
+If both the financial needs of our family would have been more balanced in how they’re being provided?
 Maybe from both of us, right?
 If I didn’t feel such a heavy weight…what kind of a person would I be?

 I missed a ton of experiences that I wanted to have and kind of look back at my life and wonder what a little bit more balance would have brought…

 Anyway.
-I’m just curious what kind of like resonates with you about that?
+I’m just curious what resonates with you about that?
 Or what connects with you about any of that?

 RH: I didn’t really feel that until I was married.
 I didn’t feel that until I had a child to provide for and until a job that made the median income in America wasn’t enough.
-I didn’t really feel the pressure but as soon as I started, as soon as the pressure of providing for another person and my wife not working anymore—we’d both worked and it was really easy when we were both single and we have no kids and we just had extra income, but the moment that I saw the timing of what I’ve got to deliver and I’ve got to provide, the full two incomes and pay for this baby…when our son was born he had some medical complications and I racked up a credit card bill because the health insurance wouldn’t cover it because it was an out of network ambulance that picked him up from the house.
+I didn’t really feel the pressure but as soon as I started, as soon as the pressure of providing for another person and my wife not working anymore—we’d both worked and it was really easy when we were both single and we had no kids and had extra income, but the moment that I saw the timing of what I’ve got to deliver and I’ve got to provide…when our son was born he had some medical complications and I racked up a credit card bill because the health insurance wouldn’t cover it because it was an out of network ambulance that picked him up from the house.
 I ended up with 25 grand in credit card debt, and I’m barely making enough to pay our mortgage.
-That’s when I like started working all-nighters.
+That’s when I started working all-nighters.
 That’s when I just was like, okay, I have to pay for this baby.
 You know, that’s my job, right?
-And unfortunately, for me I’ll just say, I’m the average person, I wasn’t born with exceptional intellect.
-I kind of hard worked my way through everything.
-I would say, I’m a smart person, I don’t like discount that but by the same token, where someone else got into Harvard and maybe had really exceptional grades that kind of propelled them, I had to outwork my way into success.
+And unfortunately for me, I’ll just say, I’m the average person, I wasn’t born with exceptional intellect.
+I kind of hard-worked my way through everything.
+I would say I’m a smart person, I don’t discount that but by the same token, where someone else got into Harvard and maybe had really exceptional grades that kind of propelled them, I had to outwork my way into success.
 I had to put more hours in because I don’t feel like that was my natural gift.
 I wasn’t looking at a problem and assessing it intellectually and finding the answer quickly.
 It was just like, I ground my way through it.
 I think a lot of men can relate to that; like, I don’t know the answer, but I’ll put in 18 hours.
 And that’ll be the way I’ll compensate for maybe not being able to figure out the problem.